Dominicdaniel86/GitLab-to-GitHub-Issues-Exporter/README.md

 - Assignees must have the same username on both platforms and be a contributer to both projects
 - Missing assignees are not exported.
 Choose whether this results in an export failure or if they are simply ignored

-Description:
+Comments:

-- Export feature for the description can be toggled on or off
+- Export feature for comments can be toggled on or off
-- On GitHub, descriptions are added as comments.
-Choose to either add a new comment with the updated description or if existing comments will be overwritten by a new one
+- Optionally, choose to only add missing comments to GitHub or also delete comments, which could not have been found on GitLab

 ## Technical Considerations